-- 2.3.1 To enable students to begin their dissertation as soon as possible, topics should normally have been selected, each student's supervisor and provisional title formally agreed, and ethical approval formally granted, as soon as possible after the final teaching week for the final taught module.
-[Where students, such as January starters, are allowed to undertake their Dissertations before attempting their final taught modules, topics should normally have been selected, each student's supervisor and provisional title formally agreed, and ethical approval formally granted, no later than the final teaching week before the proposed Dissertation period. - 2.3.2 All students must obtain ethical approval before beginning their study, as appropriate.
-Where a student was explicitly required to obtain ethical approval, they must not proceed without such clearance having been granted.
+- 2.3.1 To enable students to begin their dissertation as soon as possible, topics should normally have been selected, each student's supervisor and provisional title formally agreed, and ethical approval formally granted, as soon as possible after the final teaching week for the final taught module. - 2.3.2 All students must obtain ethical approval before beginning their study.
+Students must not proceed without such clearance having been granted.
 Students must not violate any condition imposed in writing as part of granting ethical approval for the project nor should they amend the study design without obtaining relevant approval.
+Students undertaking research without permission will be dealt with in accordance to the University Academic Misconduct Policy, and where appropriate, through the Student Code of Conduct and Disciplinary Process.